Corrina Owens shares her proven methods for reducing churn risk

 At the same time, study customer behavior in your app and on your website.
 Understand which features people use the most, where they struggle, and what content they consume.
 Use the data you gather to fuel product development and identify ways you can multiply the value your tool offers.

-Most of all, target and close best-fit deals.
-Try adding UserGems to your toolkit to identify warm leads that are well-aligned with your ideal buyer profile.
+Target and close best-fit deals.
+Use UserGems to identify warm leads that match your ideal buyer profile.

-Companies like Gong, Cobalt, and Lattice use UserGems to generate and protect revenue efficiently.
+Companies like Gong, Cobalt, and Lattice use UserGems to track buyer signals, target warm leads, and convert them into pipeline.
 Book a free demo today to learn how UserGems can help you retain customers better.

 Want to read more on this topic?